+IV.D Electricity Supply

+D.1 Texas Requirements:

-Texas loadsit is preferable that and/or
+Specifically, to bid for Texas loads, it is preferable that a Supplier demonstrate that it has:

+1. Certification as a Retail Electric Provider (REP) as specified under Senate Bill 7 (SB 7) and Public Utility Commission of Texas (PUCT) rules; and/or

+2. Certification as a Qualified Scheduling Entity (“QSE”) by ERCOT or evidence of a satisfactory contractual arrangement with a certified QSE ; and

-PUCT Rules, including T&D Terms and Conditions,
+3. Satisfaction of all PUCT Rules, including T&D Terms and Conditions, ERCOT protocols and creditworthiness requirements.

 Valero may also consider self-providing REP services if purchasing supplies from a wholesale entity is more economic.